-Templates Help Clarify Expectations
+Written Agreements Help Clarify Expectations

-Suggestions for General Strategy for Agreements
+Suggestions for General Strategy for Written Agreements

 - ICmatch is designed to help your group find each other and gel faster than it would happen otherwise.
 It still won’t be as fast as you want it to be.
 You’ll have to make a call about starting your meetings with five matching members, or waiting until you have more so that you’ll still have 5 if a few drop out.
 If you haven’t been interacting much, it might be better to wait until you have at least 10 potential members.
 That way, there’s more chance that some will find strong compatibility, and you may even end up with two separate groups that can remain supportive.